millertimebjm/ShmearCore/README.md

 #### Business Layer

 The Business Layer contains static services.
 The reason for static services is because nothing is stored in between requests.
-The Business Layer contains all the logic for what is needed to be displayed on the frontend.
+The Business Layer contains all the CRUD logic to modify data based on requests from the frontend as well as getting the data and providing it in a format for the frontend to be able to display the current state.
 The only reason the Presentation Layer needs a reference to the Data Layer is to have knowledge of the data layer models.
-Though the models could be duplicated in the Business Layer to remove that reference, I do not see this dependency as a liability, since the Data Layer models would simply need to be duplicated in the Business Layer without any benefit to functionality.
+Though the models could be duplicated in the Business Layer to remove that reference, I do not see this dependency as a liability, since the Data Layer models would simply be duplicated in the Business Layer without any benefit to functionality.

 ![picture](FunctionalView_BusinessLayer.png)